LaunchPlatform/beanhub-import/README.md

 ```

 It will override the changes.
-To solve the problem, we provide a metadata item, `import-override,` to control the overriding behavior from transactions generated from the rule to the existing transactions.
+To solve the problem, we provide a metadata item, `import-override`, to control the overriding behavior from transactions generated from the rule to the existing transactions.

 There are two modes you can use:

 - `none`: Do not override anything.
 Keep transaction as is
 - `all`: Override the existing transaction using the one generated from the automatic import rules.

-Other than none or all, if you want to have fine-grained control over which part of the transactions get overridden, here are available values
+Other than `none` or `all`, if you want to have fine-grained control over which part of the transactions get overridden, here are available values

 - `date`: Date of transaction, e.g. 2024-09-01
 - `flag`: Flag of the transaction, e.g., "*" or "!"